 I sat looking out over the ocean this crisp morning.
 I had finished my morning routine of yoga, calligraphy in the sand and tai chi, so I could just sit in the sand and let my mind think on itself.
 What stood out today was how deeply consciousness is separate from thinking.
 This may be a radical view.
 Indeed, many define consciousness as thinking, which implies that non-human animals are not conscious.
 That’s crazy!

 First, to review:

-Consciousness is the foundation of knowing for all animals.
-Chapter 71’s, To know yet to think that one does not know is best is important advice because it underlines the distinction between knowing and thinking.
-The problem is that we feel our thoughts are more significant than our consciousness (1), and end up believing what we think is true and real.
-Consciousness, the source, gets short shrift.
-You could say we take consciousness for granted.
+Consciousness is the foundation of intuitive knowing for all animals.
+Chapter 71’s, To know yet to think that one does not know is best is important because it indicates a distinction between knowing and thinking.
+We tend to feel our thoughts are more important than our consciousness (1), and thus end up erroneously believing what we think is true and real.
+We wind up taking consciousness, the source, for granted.

 Plain consciousness is impartial and unexciting.
 In contrast, there is nothing boring about feeling certain that our thoughts and judgments are true and reliable.
 As it happens, our emotions are giving us this subjective sense of truth and certainty.
-The stronger the emotions, the greater the schism between what actually is and what we think “actually” is.
+The stronger the emotion, the wider the gulf between what we think is real, and what is truly real.
 Emotion produces an illusion of truth, so to speak.